Skip to content

 • Missing PROJECT_ALIASES means the project has no aliases.

-• Values are comma-separated, trimmed, deduplicated, and stored in sorted order.
+• Alias values are comma-separated, trimmed, deduplicated, and stored in sorted order.

-• Alias names use the same syntax as SASE project names.
+• PROJECT_NAME and alias names use the same syntax as SASE project names.

-• Automatic alias allocation tries the requested short name first, then appends -2, -3, and higher suffixes until it finds a value that does not collide.
+• PROJECT_NAME allocation tries the requested short name first, then appends _1, _2, and higher suffixes until it finds a value that does not collide.

-• An alias cannot equal its canonical project name.
+• An alias cannot equal its directory-key project name or the same project's PROJECT_NAME.

-• An alias cannot collide with a real project name or with another project's alias across non-system projects in any lifecycle state.
+• A directory key, PROJECT_NAME, or alias cannot collide with another project's directory key, PROJECT_NAME, or alias across non-system projects in any lifecycle state.

-• Invalid or duplicate manually edited aliases are reported as parse warnings; CLI and TUI mutation helpers reject invalid writes.
+• Invalid or duplicate manually edited names and aliases are reported as parse warnings; CLI and TUI mutation helpers reject invalid writes.

 CLI commands: